queensk/project-ml-microservice-kubernetes/README.md

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+This project involves operationalizing a Machine Learning Microservice API using a pre-trained sklearn model that predicts housing prices in Boston based on various features.
+The project aims to test the ability to operationalize a Python flask app that serves predictions about housing prices through API calls.
+The file structure includes the app.py file that contains the Flask app, a model_data folder with the pre-trained model and data files, and several bash scripts (run_docker.sh, run_kubernetes.sh, and make_prediction.sh) that build Docker images and run the application in Docker containers and Kubernetes clusters.
+The project demonstrates how to containerize and deploy a machine learning application using Docker and Kubernetes, making it scalable and easily accessible via API calls.

 ### Project Tasks